This updated policy was approved by the GS Board of Directors on January 12, 2022.

 Members of the Geochemical Society, as a condition of membership, will abide by this scientific code of conduct and professional ethics in the conduct of all their professional affairs in all locations and situations where GS business is conducted, including publications, and at all GS-sponsored activities and events.
 This Policy also applies to any non-member who participates in a GS program or activity.

 The Geochemical Society does not attempt here to duplicate the efforts of many other professional societies by setting out a detailed Code of Conduct.
 Instead, where GS ethics guidelines are not set forth explicitly in this policy, members shall follow the guiding principles of responsibilities and conduct within the geoscience community.
 GS members are therefore expected to adhere to the guidelines laid down by fellow societies, national funding agencies, and the accepted government employment policies on appropriate workplace behavior for ethical comportment in research, publication, and personal conduct in interactions among its members.
-Activities that do not adhere to these principles may be subject to investigation, censure, and expulsion from the GS.
+Activities that do not adhere to these principles may be subject to investigation and sanctions.

 2) Harassment, Discrimination, and Bullying

-The Geochemical Society opposes and prohibits harassment, discrimination, and bullying of any kind, to include abuse by any means that causes harm to, interferes with, or sabotages scientific activity and careers among both members and non-members.
-Harassment is defined as behavior that is not welcome, is personally offensive, debilitates morale, and therefore, interferes with work effectiveness, and can be exhibited through both an isolated act or a continuing pattern of behavior, that includes but is not limited to micro-aggressions, abuse of power structures, intimidation or coercion through interpersonal relationships.
-Harassment can occur in a variety of ways including, but not limited to: verbal communication (in person or remotely); written communication; physical behaviors (e.g., physical contact, body language, intimidating physical attitudes); and the creation, communication, or display of images or recordings.
+The Geochemical Society opposes and prohibits harassment, discrimination, and bullying of any kind, to include abuse by any means that causes harm to, interferes with, or sabotages members and non-members in situations directly connected to publications, presentations, and meetings operated under the direction of the Society.
+Harassment is defined as behavior that is not welcome, is personally offensive, debilitates morale, and therefore interferes with work effectiveness, and can be exhibited through both an isolated act or a continuing pattern of behavior, that includes but is not limited to micro-aggressions, abuse of power structures, intimidation or coercion through interpersonal relationships.
+Harassment can occur in a variety of ways including, but not limited to: verbal communication (in person or remotely); written communication; physical behavior (e.g., physical contact, body language, intimidating physical attitudes); and the creation, communication, or display of images or recordings.
 Consequently, members are expected to use discretion to ensure that their words and actions communicate respect for others.
 This is particularly true for an international society like GS, which is composed of members having different education, cultures and habits.
 GS highlights these expectations for those members in positions of authority in GS due to the enormous influence they can potentially wield over both members and non-members.

 To provide guidelines for appropriate interpersonal behavior the GS has chosen these definitions of inappropriate behavior.